TheJacksonLaboratory/SVE/README.md

 -o /data/bams/\
 -p 4
 ```
--a or --algorithm selects bewteen the ```bash bwa aln, bwa mem and bwa mem | samtools view -Sb -``` workflows.
+-a or --algorithm selects between the ```bash bwa aln, bwa mem and bwa mem | samtools view -Sb -``` workflows.
 The default is the highest performing that also produces the compressed BAM directly: piped_mem.<br>
 -r or --ref is a fasta reference path.
 The files should already have indecies produced.
 You can perfrom these steps by using the optional script /software/SVE/scripts/prepare_ref.py described below/<br>
 -f or --fqs is a comma seperated list of the FASTQ files you wish to align and map to the reference FASTA file listed with the -r argument.<br>
 -o or --out_dir is the output directory that you wish to put intermediary files such as the unsorted (by coordinate) BAM files.
 If this directory does not exist, a new directory will be generated in the files system and then files will be written to this location.<br>